User accounts

 Initialize the server with the usual Express skeleton (with

-configured).
-Add a Knex configuration section as done indb_init.js
+body-parserandnunjucksconfigured).
+Add a Knex configuration section as done indb_init.js.
+Add (emtpy) routes for the URLs/,/signin,/logoutand/userlist. -

 Write the handler for